ubuntu-mate/ubuntu-mate.org/blog/20180405-ubuntu-mate-bionic-beta2.md

 added a colour emoji font too.

-**New since 18.04 beta 1 the xcursor themes have been replaced** with new cursours from MATE upstream, that also offer HiDPI support.
+**New since 18.04 beta 1 the xcursor themes have been replaced** with new cursors from MATE upstream, that also offer HiDPI support.

 ### Raspberry Pi images